rallg/Fontview-Dual/README.md

 ## LICENSE:

-GPLv2.
-See file LICENSE.

 Script `fontview-dual` Copyright 2022 Robert Allgeyer.

 Source code has its own Copyrights and credits, written into the files.

-Prior to edits, source code obtained from 'GNOME Font Viewer' 41.0 project, released by them under GPLv2.
+Prior to edits, source code obtained from 'GNOME Font Viewer' project v41.0.

+All released under GPLv2.
+See file LICENSE.

+## VERSION:

+41.0.1 - Minor corrections to '--help' text.
+No functional changes.

+41.0 - Initial upload.
+Why 41.0?
+Based on GNOME Fonts v41.0 code.